Jyuudie/methane-validation-cv/README.md

-# Automated Validation of Methane Sniffer Protocols in Dairy Cattle
+# Automated Validation of Methane Sniffer Protocols in Dairy Cattle using Object Dection

 ## 📌 Project Overview
 **Can we trust the data from methane sensors if we don't know where the cow's head is?**